dabenor/golangphonebook/README.md

 ## Constraints

     - first_name: Pretty open, needs to exist on any JSON calls to update or add a contact
-    - last_name: Pretty open, optional in most cases
+    - last_name: Pretty open, optional parameter
-    - phone: An optional + sign followed by between 4 and 20 digits 0-9
+    - phone: An optional + sign followed by between 4 and 20 digits 0-9, needs to exist on any JSON calls to update or add a contact
-    - address: Pretty open, optional in most cases
+    - address: Pretty open, optional parameter
+    - page: for getContacts page, should be an integer in the range of total pages, tolerance built in, defaults to page 1 if invalid input
     - sort_by: only for getContacts function, can be first_name, last_name, or last_modified depedning on how you want to sort your results
     - asc_dec: only for getContacts function, can be asc or dec depending on whether you want results to be ascending or descending, by default ascending, except for last_modified, which by default is descending (so you can see most recent contacts)
     - page: only for getContacts function, used to tell the server what page of the results you want.
 If undefined or out of bounds due to a filter will automatically be set to 1